 Corsehill has a working capacity of 304 and a current roll of 221 pupils and a Early Years class which is located within the school with a capacity of 80 pupils (40am / 40pm.)
-We have a very well resourced “Moonbeam room” which caters for under threes who have been admitted through North Ayrshire Council’s referral system.
+We have a very well resourced “Woodland Room” which caters for under threes who have been admitted through North Ayrshire Council’s referral system.

 Corsehill Primary and Early Years Class aim to make our school an open, attractive, stimulating working environment where everyone is treated with respect, sensitivity, and equality and to extend this to our partnership with parents and the wider community.

 We support the professional development of all staff through a continuous process of evaluation, review and training.
 We seek to achieve high standards of attainment in both learning and teaching by providing a broad, balanced, accessible curriculum suited to the needs of all our children in order that they may achieve their full potential.

 We are proud to be working to become a rights respecting school